tobealive/docs/docs/concepts/memory-management.md

 attribute might be suitable for very large structures even if not required by use cases like those mentioned above.

-There is an alternative way to manually control allocation on a case to case basis.
+There is an alternative way to manually control allocation on a case-to-case basis.
 This approach is not recommended but shown here for the sake of completeness:

 ```v play
 struct MyStruct {